VIJAYWHAT/contact-form-templates/README.md

 - Easy to Customize – Edit HTML & CSS to match your style.
 - No Libraries Needed – Pure HTML, CSS, and JavaScript.

+## 🔒 Privacy & Security

+- Form submissions go only to your Google account.
+- No third-party servers are used.

+🛠 Technologies Used

+- HTML5
+- CSS3
+- JavaScript
+- Google Apps Script
+- Google Sheets API

-📖 Full step-by-step guide with code: [Read on Medium](https://medium.com/)
+### 📖 Full step-by-step guide with code: [Read on Medium](https://medium.com/)

+### 📜 License

+This project is licensed under the MIT License.